NordicSemiconductor/IOS-nRF-Mesh-Library/SETTING_UP.md

 - Open the newly created `.xcworkspace`

-- Import the library to any of your classes by using `import nRFMeshProvision` and begin working on your project
+- Import the library to any of your classes by using `import NordicMesh` and begin working on your project

 #### Carthage